-3. Attach the weight supplied with each cap (stainless steel or PFA) to the end of the reagent tube that will go in the reagent container.

-- 4. Put on the personal protective equipment identified in the safety data sheets (MSDS/SDS). - 5.
+- 3. Attach the weight supplied with each cap (stainless steel) to the end of the reagent tube that will go in the reagent container. - 4.
+Put on the personal protective equipment identified in the safety data sheets (MSDS/SDS). - 5.
 Install the caps on the reagent containers. - Base reagent container-Install the cap that has a port on the side of the fitting.
 The port is used to connect the supplied CO2 filter.
 Refer to Figure 15.
 As an alternative to the tube fitting supplied, use a stainless steel fitting.
-Refer to Use a stainless steel fitting for the base reagent (optional) on page 39. - Acid reagent and zero water containers-Install a cap that has 1/4-in.
+Refer to Use a stainless steel fitting for the base reagent (optional) on page 38. - Acid reagent container-Install a cap that has 1/4-in.
 OD x 1/8-in.
-PFA tubing and a stainless steel weight. - TN cleaning and TN DI water containers-Install a cap that has 1/8-in.
-OD x 1/16-in.
-PFA tubing and a PFA weight. - 6.
-Remove the tape from the $CO_2$ filter. - 7.
-Connect the supplied CO2 filter to the cap of the base reagent container.
+PFA tubing and a stainless steel weight. - 6.
+Remove the tape from the $CO_2$ filter. - Connect the supplied CO2 filter to the cap of the base reagent container.
 Refer to Figure 15.
-Make sure that the connection is air tight. - Note: If atmospheric $CO_2$ enters the base reagent container, the analyzer TOC readings will increase. - 8.
-Plumb the reagent containers to the reagent fittings on the right side of the analyzer.
+Make sure that the connection is air tight.
+Note: If atmospheric CO2 enters the base reagent container, the analyzer TOC readings will increase. - Plumb the reagent containers to the reagent fittings on the right side of the analyzer.
 Refer to Figure 15.
 Make the reagent lines as short as possible (2 m (6.5 ft) maximum). - 9.
 Tighten the tube fittings on the caps so the tubes stay at the bottom of the reagent containers.